lil-lab/ciff/README.md

 6) Mapping Instructions and Visual Observations to Actions with Reinforcement Learning, *Dipendra Misra, John Langford and Yoav Artzi*, EMNLP 2017.
 [Paper](http://www.cs.cornell.edu/~dkm/papers/mla-emnlp.2017.pdf)

-**How to Use**
+## How to Use CIFF

 1) Clone the repostory using `git clone https://github.com/clic-lab/instruction-following-framework.git`

-2) Repository only contains the source code.
-You will have to download the data and simulators from Cornell Box. https://cornell.app.box.com/folder/48719193956.
-Download the data and simulator folder using rclone inside the directory where your code is.
-(If you don't have access to Cornell Box folder, please contact Dipendra Misra at dkm@cs.cornell.edu).

-`rclone sync cornellbox:/data_and_simulators/data data`

-`rclone sync cornellbox:/data_and_simulators/simulators simulators`
+2) Download the data and simulators file from http://clic.nlp.cornell.edu/resources/Misra-EMNLP-2018/.
+Note that images for Touchdown dataset are not available publically since Google owns these images.
+We do however provide image features.
+Please see the Section 9 in the Touchdown paper for full details.

+Place the data and simulator files in the same ciff folder alongside the src folder.
 Your directory structure should look like:

-- Main directory:
+- ./ciff/

      - data